Start animal shelter. Have you ever gazed into the pleading eyes of an abandoned animal and wished you could make a difference?

 Enquire at kennels and other shelters.

-Getting information about what is involved in setting up a shelter and taking in various animals in distress is undoubtedly a first and fundamental step.
+Getting information about setting up a shelter and taking in distressed animals is undoubtedly a first and fundamental step.
 Don’t be afraid to visit kennels and animal shelters already in your area.

 Ask for advice, and find out about basic needs and management.
 If you are not already one, volunteer.
 By helping them, you will understand on the ground what is helpful for your future shelter, and you will be able to establish future collaborations.